11 Things to Do in Creemore, Ontario

 However, you have a few other really good hiking options near Creemore:

-• Devils Glen Provincial Park (15 minute drive from Creemore)
+- Devils Glen Provincial Park (15-minute drive from Creemore), known for big lookout views

-• Nottawasaga Lookout Provincial Park (22 min drive) this place is known for huge wall-sized rock formations
+- Nottawasaga Lookout Provincial Park (22 min drive).
+This place is known for huge wall-sized rock formations which are a part of the Niagara Escarpment

 6. Eat at a Michelin Star Restaurant!

 Creemore has lots of decent restaurants.
-Recently, though, The Pine opened up in what was once an old gas-station.
-And it’s a Michelin Star which you can read about here.
+Recently, though, The Pine opened up in what was once an old gas station!

-I haven’t been inside The Pine since it was a gas station, and unfortunately, since I’m a vegetarian there aren’t a lot of options for me.
-However, it might be worth a reservation if you like the menu!
+I haven’t been inside The Pine since it was a gas station, and unfortunately, since I’m a vegetarian, there aren’t a lot of options for me at The Pine.
+However, it might be worth a reservation if you like the menu.

-Here are some other places to eat in town if The Pine isn’t your type of food:
+Here are some other places to eat in town, besides The Pine:

-• The Old Mill House Pub – I often meet my best friend for pub food here.
-It has a nice indoor and outdoor seating area
+- The Old Mill House Pub – I often meet my best friend for pub food here.
+It has a really nice cozy pub environment, cozy indoor and in the summer months there’s a smal;l outdoor seating area

-• Creemore Pizza Co. – at risk of closing, so double check that its still open.
-The pizza really is really good.
-(Has no indoor seating though.)
+- Creemore Pizza Co. – at risk of closing, so double check that its still open.
+The pizza really is really, really good.
+(Has no indoor seating though, it is take out only.)

 7. Visit Purple Hill Lavender (summer only)

 They also have a small farm store where you can purchase home and locally made products which are made with the lavender they grow.
-Definitely worth a visit.
+Their products smell amazing, and make such a great gift for someone or treat for yourself.

 I recommend purchasing tickets in advance and checking out their website here.